cyberguru02/Cyberguru02/README.md

 ## Introduction

-I am a recent graduate in Cyber Security.
-I’m am eagar to learn and apply the experience and skills within the field of Information Technology!
-Have a look at the project I’ve worked on!

-## Objective
+My name is Michael Ly, a graduate from the University of Louisville!
 My background in computer information technology has fueled my passion for cybersecurity.
 I am excited to pivot into this field, particularly aiming to join a Security Operations Center (SOC) or Cyber Security Analyst.
+Feel free to take a look at my projects and walkthroughs!

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]